-So far in our Guess the Contact Angle Series, we have brought you two videos: the first one shows the Surface Analyst taking a contact angle measurement on a piece of aged, 'as is' aluminum.
-The second video asks you to guess the contact angle after we took the same piece of aluminum, but cleaned it using an IPA wipe.
+So far, in our Guess the Contact Angle Series, we have brought you two videos: the first one shows the Surface Analyst taking a contact angle measurement on a piece of aged, 'as is' aluminum.
+The second video asks you to guess the contact angle after we took the same piece of aluminum but cleaned it using an IPA wipe.

-Today, we bring you a new video that demonstrates how contact angle changes (surface quality) when we take the same aluminum sample, clean and abrade it.
+Today, we bring you a new video that demonstrates how contact angle changes (surface quality) when we take the same aluminum sample, clean it and abrade it.

-The contact angle featured in this demo is formed by a water droplet deposited using the Surface Analyst 5001 on a piece of aluminum with a smooth surface that has been cleaned using a manual IPA wipe and then hand abraded with sandpaper.
+The contact angle featured in this demo is formed by a water droplet deposited using the Surface Analyst 5001 on a piece of aluminum with a smooth surface that has been cleaned using a manual IPA wipe and then hand-abraded with sandpaper.

 Can You Guess the Contact Angle?

 Have you recorded your guess?
 Click on the video link below to reveal the answer.

 Keep in mind this was primarily a learning exercise, and remember that there is no single “best” value for a contact angle.
 The ideal water contact angle measurement will depend on your particular process and application.